 Let’s be upfront about who is not your client.

 A project manager is not your client.
 You have to collaborate with them, provide them with updates, alert them to any risks or constraints you discovered, and work together on managing stakeholder expectations.
-But the requirements you analyse are not project manager’s requirements.
+But the requirements you analyze are not the project manager’s requirements.

 The architect is not your client.
 They may provide the overall architecture guidelines and help you understand the impacts of the problem across the enterprise.
 A good architect will ensure your scope is not too narrow and will point to existing architecture patterns and strategic direction that will help guide your analysis activities.
 But the architect would not get into the details of a particular problem with you as long as the changes are aligned with the architectural blueprint.